Classroom Workshops

 Sea to School showcases the multidisciplinary nature of ocean sciences and aligns ocean literacy principles with core curriculum, building students’ foundational knowledge about the ocean.

-Through the Sea to School program, we will aim to integrate ocean concepts throughout the curriculum and include connections to science, language arts and mathematics.
+Through the Sea to School program, we integrate ocean concepts throughout the curriculum and include connections to science, language arts and mathematics.

-Sea to School is available in classrooms as single workshops or a multi-workshop series.
-For more info on the Multi-workshop series please email Bookings@superstaff.ca
+Sea to School is available in classrooms as a multi-workshop series.
+For more information on the multi-workshop series please email Bookings@superstaff.ca.

 FAQ